rohithart/fan-duel/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

 ## Assumptions
+- Id/Primary key has been assigned simple or ignored as it has to be taken care when data persistance comes into picture.
 - The position depth starts from 1 (Though it has been mentioned as 0 in the problem statement, to make is sensible for users, I have assumed it to be better to be 1)
 - If a player already exists in the depth map, that player will be updated to have the new depth.
 - If the depth is higher than the list of depths, the player takes the last position.
 (If there are 3 depths in a position, if we decide to add a new player at depth 100, they will be placed at 4)